 1. Use a coconut opener

 If the coconut is young enough you can use a coconut opener tool to open green coconuts.
 There are a few different types.
-The best one I’ve found is the kind featured in this picture which I found on Amazon.
-Here is the link if you want the whole description.
-Stainless Steel Coconut Opener by FLORIDA COCONUTS.
-Although this one is pricy, $20 on Amazon, it is really the strongest, I’ve come across.
-It makes a large hole and there is a lot of leverage with the handle.
+The best types I’ve found is the kind featured in this picture which I found on Amazon.
+There’s several similar with ranges in prices.
+If the coconut is young enough one about this price range should be able to do the trick.

 There are other tools on the market, like the “tap punch” kind that go for half the price but they are basically useless.
 This also another mallet type of coconut opener tool, with a trademark version called the Coco Jack on the market that I have not tried, but is gaining popularity and getting good reviews.
 This one has a price of $20 – 35.